12 Recipes To Naturally Detox Your Body Daily

-Our annual FREE 3 Day Detox is just around the corner.
-Over the years of doing our detox, we have come to realize that it is best to keep things light in the lead-up to the actual detox.
-So here are some recipes to get your body prepared.
+Over the years of doing a detox seasonally, we have come to realize that it is best to keep things light in the lead-up to the actual detox.
+So here are some recipes to get your body prepared if you are about to take on a detox.

 It makes up 60-80% of our entire body mass so it makes sense to consume more when we are prepping for a detox.
 Water will help flush out toxins and waste from the body.
 Struggling to get enough?
-Make these DIY Vitamin Water Boosters.
+Make these DIY Vitamin Water Boosters (there are 3 delicious recipes)!!!
 They'll be perfect to sip on throughout your detox, too.

 Warm lemon water serves as the perfect 'good morning' drink.
 It aids the digestive system and makes the process of eliminating waste from the body easier.
 Keep reading here to discover more detoxifying benefits of drinking warm lemon water.